-The total number of cases since the start of the pandemic now stands at 61,924.
+Of the positive cases, 985 were unvaccinated persons, or persons not fully vaccinated, and 218 were fully vaccinated.
+The total number of cases detected since the start of the pandemic now stands at 157,083.

 A summary in English of the latest Covid-19 situation including restrictions in place and rules on public assembly is available at this special government website.